EFTEC/BladeOne/README.md

 - hello@@world fails to render hello@world.
 However, hello @@world render hello@world.

 - extends bug.
 If you use extends then, every content after the last @endsetion will be rendered at the top of the page.
-  Solution: avoid to add any content after the last @endsection,including spaces and empty lines.
+  Solution: avoid to add any content after the last @endsection, including spaces and empty lines.

-- Some functionalities are not available for php lower than 7.0.
+- Some functionalities are not available for PHP lower than 7.0.

 bad example:
 ```html